P.A.Th.E./P.: History

 Development of a modern rail network for Greece has been a major goal since the 1990s.
 In 1996, construction of what is currently known as the P.A.Th.E./P. was given the go-ahead.
-The line, which should have opened by 2004, will link Patras, Athens and Thessaloniki with the neighboring countries Republic of North Macedonia and Bulgaria via the border stations at Idomeni and Promachonas, respectively.
+The line, which should have opened by 2004, will link Patras, Athens and Thessaloniki with the neighbouring countries Republic of North Macedonia and Bulgaria via the border stations at Idomeni and Promachonas, respectively.

 The project has been faced with delays because of construction and finance.
-Although 2004 should have been the year the modern electrified rail network opened, opening dates were pushed back many times and, currently, 2018 is the deadline.
+Although 2004 should have been the year the modern electrified rail network opened, opening dates were pushed back many times.
 This does not mean that the line is fully under construction.
 The Domokos to Thessaloniki part opened, although unelectrified, in 2004, and the Athens to Kiato line in 2005 up to Corinth and in 2007 up to Kiato, once again, unelectrified.
 Both lines where electrified between 2010 and 2011.
 In 2020, the Kiato–Aigio section opened.